 Click here to sign up for the CTLJ Newsletter.

-In 2001, a group of students, under the Guidance of Dean (then Professor) Phil Weiser, founded the Colorado Technology Law Journal, formerly the Journal on Telecommunications and High Technology Law, at the University of Colorado Law School.
+In 2001, a group of students, under the guidance of Professor Phil Weiser, founded the Colorado Technology Law Journal, formerly the Journal on Telecommunications and High Technology Law, at the University of Colorado Law School.
 The Colorado Technology Law Journal has since established a position among the elite national technology and telecommunications law journals, featuring seminal moments in Internet policy such as former FCC Chairman Michael Powell’s articulation of the four Internet Freedoms and Professor Tim Wu’s groundbreaking definition of Network Neutrality.

 The University of Colorado Law School is one of the top public law schools in the United States.